 (5) All hedging relationships are designated as cash flow hedges except for interest-rate derivative financial instruments designated as fair value hedges with a fair value of \$8 million and notional amounts of \$50 million and US\$50 million at December 31, 2008.
 There were no net realized gains or losses on fair value hedges for the three and six months ended June 30, 2008.
-In second quarter 2008, the Company did not record any amounts in Net Income related to ineffectiveness for fair value hedges.
+In second quarter 2008, the Company did not record any amounts in Net Income Applicable to Common Shares related to ineffectiveness for fair value hedges.

-(6) Net Income for the three and six months ended June 30, 2008 included losses of \$5 million and \$3 million, respectively, for the changes in fair value of power and natural gas cash flow hedges that were ineffective in offsetting the change in fair value of their related underlying positions.
-There were no gains or losses included in Net Income for the three and six months ended June 30, 2008 for discontinued cash flow hedges.
+(6) Net Income Applicable to Common Shares for the three and six months ended June 30, 2008 included losses of \$5 million and \$3 million, respectively, for the changes in fair value of power and natural gas cash flow hedges that were ineffective in offsetting the change in fair value of their related underlying positions.
+There were no gains or losses included in Net Income Applicable to Common Shares for the three and six months ended June 30, 2008 for discontinued cash flow hedges.
 No amounts have been excluded from the assessment of hedge effectiveness.